Targeting of political opponents and civil society under the second Trump administration: Investigating Democratic and liberal organizations

 On October 9, Reuters reported on a wide-ranging multi-agency plan by the Trump administration to crack down on liberal non-profits and groups opposed to his agenda with Trump aide Stephen Miller playing a key role.
 Reuters described the plan as involving America's counter-terrorism apparatus including the FBI, the Department of Homeland Security, the Justice Department, as well as the Internal Revenue Service and the Treasury Department.
 Miller was described as taking a "hands-on role" as Trump's "chief advisor" on the issue, with Miller receiving regular updates and sharing recommendations with Attorney General Pam Bondi and Treasury Secretary Scott Bessent.
 The plan involved investigations into "domestic terror networks" which include nonprofits and educational institutions, with Trump directing the National Joint Terrorism Task Force to focus on groups promoting "anti-Americanism, anti-capitalism, and anti-Christianity".
 Targets included major Democratic donors George Soros, Reid Hoffman, along with organizations Open Society Foundations, ActBlue, Indivisible, the Coalition for Humane Immigrant Rights, IfNotNow, and Jewish Voice for Peace.
 Reuters described potential tools "to defund or shut down these groups include IRS investigations to strip them of tax-exempt status; criminal probes by the Justice Department and FBI; surveillance by federal law enforcement agencies; the use of RICO statutes typically used for organized crime and financial investigations under anti-terror laws to identify donors and funders".
 Nixon presidential historian Timothy Naftali described the persecution of liberal groups as similar to Nixon's desire to punish political enemies and critics, but that a pliant-Republican Congress allowed Trump to go further and described "this particular moment is more dangerous for the rule of law in the United States than the 1970s were".

-Trump has recently called for ICE to ignore court orders and for the executions of prominent Democrats.
+In November 2025, Trump called for ICE to ignore court orders and for the executions of prominent Democrats.

+In April 2026, the DOJ indicted the Southern Poverty Law Center (SPLC) for wire fraud, conspiracy to commit money laundering, and other financial crimes, citing its former use of paid informants, during 2014–2023, to infiltrate far-right activist groups, including the Ku Klux Klan and the National Socialist Party of America.
+Acting Attorney General Todd Blanche accused the SPLC of "manufacturing racism to justify its existence."